Photolemur export: advanced settings

 There are two default presets in Photolemur: WEB JPEG and FOR EMAIL.

 Under the Save to section, you can select the folder where you want to save your files.
-If you want to overwrite your original photo without warning, put a checkmark in Overwrite without warning checkbox.
+If you want to overwrite your original photo without warning, check the Overwrite without warning box.

 NoteYour original photo will be overwritten only if the exported image and original image names match.